naichaozhang/hello-world/README.md

 Hey guys,

-I just made some modification to the code!
+I just made some modifications to the code!

 Naichao